Determinants of Mahler measures and special values of $L$-functions: Introduction

 and reformulate \eqref{E:mQt} as

 for sufficiently large $t\in \ZZ$.
 Note that these changes of the underlying curves do not affect the original (conjectural) identities \eqref{E:mPt} and \eqref{E:mQt}.

 To date, only a small number of identities \eqref{E:mPt2} and \eqref{E:mQt2} have been rigorously verified.
-Comprehensive lists of the proven cases can be found in \cite{Samart21} and \cite{Samart23}.
+Comprehensive lists of the proven cases can be found in \cite[Table~1]{Samart21} and \cite[Table~1]{Samart23}.
 For a survey of methods used in the proofs, the reader is referred to the research monograph \cite{BZ20}.
 Note that all rational values of $t$ for which $\mathcal{F}_t$ (resp. $\mathcal{C}_t$) has complex multiplication (CM) can be easily examined using the $j$-invariant of $\mathcal{F}_t$ (resp. $\mathcal{C}_t$).
-In fact, there are exactly $3$ rational values of $t$ for which $\mathcal{F}_t$ is a CM curve, namely $t=-16,8,$ and $32$, and the identity \eqref{E:mPt2} is known to be true in these cases (with $r_t=2,1,$ and $1$, respectively), thanks to work of Rodriguez Villegas \cite{RV99} and Rogers \cite{Rogers11}.
+In fact, by equating \eqref{E:jFt} to the $13$ rational CM $j$-invariants, it can be seen that there are exactly $3$ rational values of $t$ for which $\mathcal{F}_t$ is a CM curve, namely $t=-16,8,$ and $32$, and the identity \eqref{E:mPt2} is known to be true in these cases (with $r_t=2,1,$ and $1$, respectively), thanks to work of Rodriguez Villegas \cite{RV99} and Rogers \cite{Rogers11}.
 Similarly, assuming $t\in \QQ$, the curve $\mathcal{C}_t$ has CM precisely when $t=-216,54,$ and $24$.
 In the first two cases, the identity \eqref{E:mQt2} holds with $s_t=3$ and $\frac32$, respectively \cite{Rogers11,RV99}.
 The case $t=24$ is slightly different due to a subtle property of the family $Q_t$ and will be discussed exclusively in Section \ref{S:lemmas}.

 For brevity, we will use the following notation throughout this paper:

 where $\mathcal{K}_Q$ is the set of $k\in\CC$ such that $Q_{k^3}(x,y)$ vanishes on $\TT^2$ and $\tilde{\nn}(t)$ is a modified version of $\nn(t)$, which is defined in \cite{Samart23} (see Section \ref{S:lemmas} below).
 Since all CM elliptic curves over $\QQ$ in the family $\mathcal{F}_t$ (resp. $\mathcal{C}_t$) have been classified completely and the corresponding Mahler measure (or modified Mahler measure) $\mu(t)$ (resp. $\nu(t)$) is known to be expressible in terms of $L'(\mathcal{F}_t,0)$ (resp. $L'(\mathcal{C}_t,0)$), it is natural to extend these results to an arbitrary number field.
 In particular, we are interested in the following problems: \begin{itemize} \item[(i)] Given a number field $K$, determine all $t\in K$ for which $\mathcal{F}_t$ (resp. $\mathcal{C}_t$) is a CM elliptic curve. \item[(ii)] For each $t$ in (i), find an explicit relationship between $\mu(t)$ (resp. $\nu(t)$) and a special value of $L(\mathcal{F}_t,s)$ (resp. $L(\mathcal{C}_t,s)$). \end{itemize}